George Lucas Net Worth

 During his time at Modesto Junior College, Lucas became enthusiastic about photography and film making.
 He started small: filming car races and other footage with an 8 mm camera.
 He eventually transferred to the University of Southern California where he befriended fellow filmmaker Steven Spielberg and won accolades during his postgraduate studies, including a Warner Brothers student scholarship.
 His 1967 student film, Electronic Labyrinth: THX 1138 4EB, was eventually made into his 1971 premier full-length feature film, THX 1138.
 Though it was poorly received, the project led to a more successful venture in American Graffiti, which garnered five Academy Award nominations and grossed $115 million in domestic revenue alone, $140 million worldwide.
 Since the movie was made with a budget of $777,000, American Graffiti is considered one of the most profitable films in history.

 Star Wars: It was his next film that would become an even bigger hit and seal Lucas as a Hollywood film legend.
 Filmed on a budget of $11 million, Star Wars became a global phenomenon when it was released in 1977.
-It spawned a further two sequels in the early 1980s that were also hugely successful and continued to build out the Star Wars universe.
+Decades later, Lucas would spend $15 million on restoration costs for the movie's re-release.
+Star Wars spawned a further two sequels in the early 1980s that were also hugely successful and continued to build out the Star Wars universe.

 Other Films and Ventures: Though he only directed six films in total, Lucas acted as producer, executive producer, and writer on several films.
 Some of his bigger successes include Body Heat (1981), Labyrinth (1986), The Land Before Time (1988), and The Indiana Jones film franchise.